4th of July

 Are pets allowed at the parade?

-Leashed pets are welcome at the parade, but keep in mind that crowds, sirens, and loud music can be a bit overwhelming.
-If you choose to bring a pet, please keep them close and clean up after them.
+Leashed pets are welcome at the parade, but keep in mind that crowds, sirens, hot concrete and loud music can be a bit overwhelming.
+If you choose to bring a pet, please keep them leashed, close, hydrated and clean up after them.

 Will there be food and drinks available?